 - Increased performance and retention in some high-turnover, entry-level positions

 Become a Host Business

-Project SEARCH has grown from its original program site at Cincinnati Children’s Hospital Medical Center to over 200 replication sites across 40 states and four countries.
+Project SEARCH has grown from its original program site at Cincinnati Children’s Hospital Medical Center to more than 500 replications nationwide and in ten countries.
 Business partners include, but are not limited to banks, universities, government agencies, hospitals, and in other settings.
 Project SEARCH’s primary objective is to secure competitive employment for people with disabilities.

 For more information on joining Project SEARCH or becoming a host business, please email firstname.lastname@example.org